youzan/vant/packages/vant-icons/README.md

 1. Add new icon to assets/icons.sketch
 2. Add icon name to src/config.js
-3. Add icon codepoints to build/codepoints.js
-4. Make a Pull Request
+3. Make a Pull Request